Comparing Cboe Global Markets (CBOE) and Its Competitors

-Cboe Global Markets (NYSE: CBOE) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it compare to its competitors?
-We will compare Cboe Global Markets to similar businesses based on the strength of its earnings, risk, institutional ownership, analyst recommendations, profitability, dividends and valuation.
+Cboe Global Markets (NYSE: CBOE) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it compare to its peers?
+We will compare Cboe Global Markets to similar businesses based on the strength of its dividends, analyst recommendations, valuation, institutional ownership, earnings, risk and profitability.

-Cboe Global Markets has a beta of 0.63, meaning that its stock price is 37% less volatile than the S&P 500.
-Comparatively, Cboe Global Markets’ competitors have a beta of 0.46, meaning that their average stock price is 54% less volatile than the S&P 500.
+Cboe Global Markets has a beta of 0.63, indicating that its share price is 37% less volatile than the S&P 500.
+Comparatively, Cboe Global Markets’ peers have a beta of 0.46, indicating that their average share price is 54% less volatile than the S&P 500.

 Profitability

-This table compares Cboe Global Markets and its competitors’ net margins, return on equity and return on assets.
+This table compares Cboe Global Markets and its peers’ net margins, return on equity and return on assets.

 |Net Margins